 While so many that embark upon their exploration of colleges are enamored by the stature of highly esteemed, private universities, they often do so without a strong sense (or clue) for their career aspirations or if such schools are a good fit to meet merely a hypothesis surrounding their desired career path.
 The total cost of attendance at such named private universities has surged upwards to $65k+ / year (many elite and most selective now exceed $70k / year according to www.collegedata.com).
 This places a huge amount of risk on spending over $250k on an education that may not produce fruit and create overarching stress and anxiety on students and parents.
 Aside from questioning the ROI of such a large investment, other factors such as student empowerment and career path validation are big challenges.

 I am not saying such elite or private colleges are bad or those who choose to fund such educations are wrong.
 I do think many get caught up in the romance of named schools, inflated expectations on what such schools do for their children, and for some trying to keep up with the Jones to do what they think is the very best for their children.
 If a college bound student has experienced first hand work life in their desired course of study and they are 99% certain it is a match, it may be worth such an investment as along as any debt the student/parents take on has a realizable payback period.
+It is great if say a high schooler gained insight into the accounting profession from their uncle who is a CPA, they are able to work part time or over a summer in their office to confirm their interest, they get substantial help from their parents who have the means, and can see their way to a respectable salary to rationalize a private college.
 Alternatively, if you are able to obtain meaningful scholarships or financial aid your investment risk can be minimized.

-However, I think for most there may be a better way through a Lean Education.
+However, I think for a large, growing percent of the population there may be a better way through a Lean Education.

 Lean is Not Just About Money

 The financial impact of having to fund 2 - 3 children through a private college education can indeed be overwhelming and substantially change parent's retirement plans and lifestyles, not to mention the rainy day fund for unplanned expenses like having to care for an aging grandparent or their own unexpected medical conditions that may arise.
 Young parents with 4 - 5 children are especially faced with a daunting reality given where colleges costs will be in 10 to 15 years.
-The attractiveness of $25k / year (possibly less than $13k for a commuter) in-state public college education puts things in perspective for those with amplified responsibilities.
+The attractiveness of a $25k / year (possibly less than $13k for a commuter or if scholarships/aid are awarded) in-state public college education puts things in perspective for those with amplified responsibilities.
 Following a lean approach, the time value of keeping $100k - $150k per child invested in the market or avoiding debt can't be underestimated.

 However, even if you are fortunate to have ample financial or scholarship/aid resources, there are many other benefits to a Lean Education including: